persts/DotDotGoose/README.md

 ## Installation

 ### Dependencies
-Nenetic is being developed on Ubuntu 18.04 with the following libraries:
+DotDotGoose is being developed on Ubuntu 18.04 with the following libraries:

 * PyQt5 (5.10.1)
 * Pillow (5.4.1)